windup/windup-selenium-tests/README.md

 ## Run tests
 ### Run a single test
+Note there are dependencies between the Tests, documented in the google doc linked above.
+So only a subset of the tests can be ran in isolation.
+Each Test has a 2 digit number so replace XX in the command below with the appropriate number e.g. 01
 From `windup-selenium-tests/` folder execute the command
 ```bash
 $ mvn -Dtest=SeleniumXXTest clean test